kadet1090/FreeCAD-Enhancement-Proposals/FEPs/FEP-0007-consistent-language/README.md

 ## Motivation

-FreeCAD has a lot of different user facing texts: menu entries, toolbar items, tooltips, tool hints, tooltip - to name a few.
+FreeCAD has a lot of different user facing texts: menu entries, toolbar items, tooltips, and tool hints - to name a few.
 Historically these texts were added by many developers, often non-native english speakers which creates inconsistencies in terms of writing style used.

 Certain workbenches use Title Case for menu items, other use Sentence case.
 Some field labels have